IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 .. figure:: images/examplePlugin_IMASViz_DTV_popupmenu.png
   :align: center
-  :width: 200px
+  :width: 400px

-On selection, the **examplePlugin**, now reffered to as **Magnetics IDS Overview Plugin**, window is shown.
+On selection confirm, the **examplePlugin**, now referred to as **Magnetics IDS Overview Plugin**, the plugin window is shown.

 .. figure:: images/examplePlugin_IMASViz_window_1.png
   :align: center
-  :width: 200px
+  :width: 500px

   **Magnetics IDS Overview Plugin** on startup when run from within **IMASViz**.

-It can be noticed, that the top :guilabel:`Group Box` is disabled.
+It can be observed, that the top :guilabel:`Group Box` is disabled.
 This is due to our code and signal/slots, done in the plugin development phase in previous sections.
 This way if IDS object (now provided by IMASViz) is already provided on plugin startup the IDS set/open/read procedures are not required, but if